samba/clusteros/README.md

 **This project is WORK IN PROGRESS**

-Goal:  A simple and easy way to set up standalone  bare metal clusters.
+Goal:  A simple and easy way to set up standalone bare metal clusters on commodity hardware.

+I intend to use this for small-scale clusters at edge, small office, and laboratory environments, using recycled and refurbished hardware.

-The intended use of this project:
+The intended workflow for users of this project:

 * Clone this repo
 * Check the configuration in `debian/config/bootstrap.sh` and adjust to your needs